Many years ago, I read a book entitled Do What You Love and the Money Will Follow.

 As a result, we are often at odds with our love for our work.

-We often find ourselves gravitating between wanted to create and needing to support our lives via a day job.
+We often find ourselves gravitating between wanted to create and need to support our lives via a day job.

 Most day jobs are not looking for creative, innovative persons.